BobJones13579/fantasy-dashboard/docs/2-Design/data-models.md

 # Data Models

+## TLDR

+Comprehensive data models, schemas, and relationships for the Fantasy Football Companion App, defining how data is structured, stored, and accessed across the system.

 ## Purpose

 This document defines the data models, schemas, and relationships used throughout the Fantasy Football Companion App.
 It provides a comprehensive overview of how data is structured, stored, and accessed across the system.